 Adding a humidifier will also help you and your equipment last longer.
 It will prevent drying and cracking of your hands as well as drying and cracking of things like your bench.

 Quick Tips to Help Your Home Gym Air Quality

 I’ve got two last tips for improving the air quality in your home gym.
 One obvious and one maybe not so much.

 Second, get a plant or two.
 Plants are nature’s own air filters.
-They breath in bad air and breath out oxygen.
+They breathe in bad air and breath out oxygen.
 Having a couple of plants in your gym space can do wonders for the air quality.
 If you aren’t sure what kind to get, ferns and spider plants are known to do a great job of cleaning the air.
-They are also very easy to care for and low maintenance.
+They are also very easy to care for.

 The best plant for cleaning the air is English Ivy.
 Nasa did a study on this and determined that this plant does a better job of cleaning the air than any other!

 Hopefully, some of these tips help you breathe a little (or maybe even a lot!) easier in your workout area.
 The better the air, the better the workouts, right?
 And not to mention, the more comfortable and inviting your home gym is, the more you will enjoy using it.
 And that leads to more use overall, which is always the goal!